athombv/node-homey-zigbeedriver/README.md

 ## Docs
 See [https://athombv.github.io/node-homey-zigbeedriver](https://athombv.github.io/node-homey-zigbeedriver)

-## Breaking changes for homey-zigbeedriver
+## Deprecations and breaking changes for homey-zigbeedriver

 This is a non exhaustive list of breaking changes in `homey-zigbeedriver` with respect to `homey-meshdriver` which might be good to be aware of: